 TESTIMONIALS

 “As a strong supporter of psychedelic medicine, I want to do all that I can to assist people who are interested in journeying.
 I believe people should be as informed as possible, before deciding to do this kind of deep work with plants or other psychedelics.
 While it is true that this is only one perspective on spiritual plant medicine journeys, it is heartfelt.
 Because my journeys were so rich, I have reflected, learned, and relearned from my experiences for many years.
-And, this class has urged me to revisit my past journeys through the class lectures, discussions, and this essay.
+And this class has urged me to revisit my past journeys through the class lectures, discussions, and this essay.
 I am very grateful for all my classmates, teachers, and my journey experiences”

 “After participating in the recent course Foundations of Plant Medicine Facilitation, Integration & Ethics, I have come to deeply appreciate the critical role that the Chacruna Institute can play in legitimizing and supporting emerging retreat organizers.
 As someone operating at the intersection of plant medicine, psychedelics, and therapeutic and ceremonial practices, this course has offered invaluable insights.
 More importantly, it solidified my belief that Chacruna is uniquely positioned to co-create and uphold the gold standard for best practices in this growing field”